reactive-graph/reactive-graph/book/src/About.md

 | Typed Graph     | <ul><li>Node: Each entity instance is of an entity type</li><li>Edge: Each relation instance is of a relation type</li></ul> |
 | Property Graph  | <ul><li>Entities have properties</li><li>Relations have properties</li></ul>                                                 |

-In addition, Inexor takes up concepts from entity component systems.
+In addition, **Reactive Graph** takes up concepts from entity component systems.
 Types, i.e. entity types and relation types, are assembled using components.
 The type system itself is flat and supports composition rather than inheritance.
 Components can be added or removed from instances, i.e. entity instances or relation instances.

 ## What is Reactive?

 Now that we understand how data is stored, here's how data interacts.
 The approach is that the data itself is "alive".
-To do this, Inexor adopts a concept from reactive programming.
+To do this, **Reactive Graph** adopts a concept from reactive programming.

 > In computing, reactive programming is a declarative programming paradigm concerned with data streams and the propagation of change.